burnedikt/gulp-scripts-index/README.md

 ## Options

-- `IE` {Boolean} - Defaults to false.
+- `IE` {Boolean} - Defaults to `false`.
 Whether or not to also include scripts that are for IE only, i.e. they are surrounded by Conditional comments like so:

 ```html
 <script src="main.js"></script>
 <!--[if IE 9]>